LONA MANNING

 Edward Tovey also accuses the clergymen of buying his sermons "at twice ten pence a score."

 Many clergymen left the sermonizing to their curates, a subordinate who was typically paid a pittance out of the income of the parish.
-In Sense & Sensibility, Mrs. Jennings exclaims "Then, Lord help 'em! how poor they will be!" when she thinks Edward Ferrars will marry on a curate's salary.
+In Sense and Sensibility, Mrs. Jennings exclaims "Then, Lord help 'em! how poor they will be!" when she thinks Edward Ferrars will marry on a curate's salary.

 PictureA detail from "A Clerical Alphabet." showing a greedy clergymen with his tithes.
 Click on the photo to see the complete cartoon.